HappyHackingSpace/LevelUp/docs/index.md

-# ResumeX Documentation
+# LevelUP Documentation

-Welcome to ResumeX - an advanced AI-powered CV analysis application.
+Welcome to LevelUP - an advanced AI-powered CV analysis application.

 ## Overview

-ResumeX is a comprehensive career evaluation platform that uses Google's Gemini AI to analyze CVs and resumes.
+LevelUP is a comprehensive career evaluation platform that uses Google's Gemini AI to analyze CVs and resumes.
 The application provides detailed insights into career domain matching, competency evaluation, and personalized development recommendations.